 There are several reasons why puppies and dogs eat grass.
 Vets often point to a psychological disorder in dogs known as pica, the practice of eating non-nutritive items such as grass, dirt, rocks, or even (yuck!) feces.
 Most of the time it shouldn’t be a concern.

 If your dog is eating grass, this behavior could be attributed to boredom.
 That’s especially true with puppies.
-By making sure they get enough exercise and playtime, you can help your puppy curb the practice and make him feel less bored.
+By making sure they get enough exercise and playtime by taking them for frequent walks or providing them with an invisible dog fence, you can help your puppy curb the practice and make him feel less bored.

 It could also be your dog trying to make up for a lack of necessary nutrients, vitamins, and minerals in the store-bought foods they are fed.
-A Journal of Veterinary Medical Science case study(1) from 2007 concerning an otherwise healthy poodle that constantly ate grass found that switching him over to a high fiber diet quickly remedied the problem.
+A Journal of Veterinary Medical Science case study(1) from 2007 concerning an otherwise healthy poodle that constantly ate grass found that switching him over to a high-fiber diet by selecting dog food with grains in the formulation quickly remedied the problem.
 It could also be a best-effort attempt on your pet’s part to help improve their digestion.
 Changing up your puppy’s diet to something with a higher fiber content or one that aids in digestion may remedy the problem.

-In some cases, puppies and dogs may eat grass due to an upset stomach, as having long pieces of grass hanging in the back of the throat or irritating their stomach will help induce vomiting.
+In some cases, puppies and dogs may eat grass in an attempt to settle their upset stomach, as having long pieces of grass hanging in the back of the throat or irritating their stomach will help induce vomiting.
 If you notice your puppy devouring grass after a particularly gassy episode inside or after you caught him getting into and eating something he shouldn’t have, chances are this is the reason.
 He may also show signs of lethargy or have runny, discolored feces.